-- TBMs operate beneath Eglinton Avenue West 24 hours per day, Monday through Friday, with occasional weekend work. - The launch shaft area will be an active construction site until the completion of tunnelling work in 2025. - Residents and businesses in the area can expect to hear some noise during construction, but disruption will be minimal. - Some residents have reported to feel vibrations from the TBMs.
-However, vibrations are expected to stop once the TBM is a few metres away from their homes. - Additionally, construction trucks will be present in the area during this work.
-The trucks entering and exiting the site sound similar to TTC busses or sanitary trucks that frequent the area.
+- Tunnel boring machines (TBMs) work beneath Eglinton Avenue West and operate Monday - Friday with occasional weekend work. - The launch shaft area at will be an active construction site until tunnelling and related work is complete in 2025. - Residents and businesses in the area can expect to hear some noise during construction, but disruption will be minimal. - Additional construction trucks will be present in the area during this work.
+The trucks/vehicles entering and exiting the site sound similar to the TTC buses and sanitary trucks that frequent the area.